An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 Invisible learning is an organic process: Breathing, taking root, and becoming one’s self

 Most learning unfolds as an organic process: quiet, continual, and often unseen.
-Like breath or root growth, it extends beneath the surface of formal schooling, leaving little trace on a transcript.
-It happens when a child works out how to balance blocks, when a gamer tweaks code to level-up a mod, or when a retiree swaps languages with a neighbor for the fun of it.
-These moments are quiet, constant, and largely unseen by formal schooling.
+Like breath or the silent growth of roots, it extends beneath the surface of formal schooling, leaving little trace on a transcript.
+It happens when a child instinctively figures out how to balance blocks, when a gamer meticulously tweaks code to level-up a mod, or when a retiree joyfully swaps languages with a neighbor for the sheer pleasure of connection.
+These moments, constant and largely unseen by formal systems, underscore a profound truth: humans learn throughout life, whether that learning is visible or not.

 Consider this vignette: At school, Aarya seems quiet, sometimes distracted.
 She struggles with spelling drills and is often told to focus harder.
 What her teachers do not see is what happens after school, when Aarya spends hours sketching animals from nature documentaries and inventing stories around them.
 She experiments with different drawing styles, researches animal habitats online, and keeps a worn notebook full of ideas for imaginary worlds.
 If her school logged the creative exploration she masters nightly, Aarya would already meet half the outcomes on this year’s curriculum map.